 “As stated at OWG11, we would strongly request that delegations move directly into focused consideration of the proposed goals and targets contained in the zero draft in order to make progress towards a successful and timely conclusion of the report for onward submission to the General Assembly for appropriate action,” the co-chairs’ letter read.

 The SDG effort – a direct result of a UN Conference on Sustainable Development (Rio+20) held in June 2012 – is part of a broader process to develop a post-2015 development agenda that would replace the current eight headline Millennium Development Goals once they expire next year.

-Work in the OWG has been underway for over a year.
+Work in the OWG has been ongoing for over a year.
 Seats in the group are often shared between “troikas” of like-minded states, and broadly represent the five UN regional country groupings.
 The working group should produce a set of SDG recommendations by July, to be considered by the UN General Assembly this autumn.

 Compromise structure for means of implementation

 The means to achieve development goals and targets has historically proved contentious in multilateral discussions of this type.
 Such divisions emerged noticeably at the group’s April meet, with members split over whether to include relevant “means of implementation” (MoI) under each individual goal, separately as its own goal, or both.